 However, most of the income tax treaties currently in force in Japan generally provide that the reduced treaty rate in the source country shall be 15% or 10% for portfolio investors and 10% or 5% for parent and other certain major shareholders.
 Furthermore, under the Japan/U.S. Treaty and a certain limited number of other modernised tax treaties recently executed by Japan (including those with Australia, France, the Netherlands, Sweden, Switzerland and the United Kingdom), the withholding tax rate is reduced to 10% for portfolio investors and 5% or 0% for parent and other certain major shareholders.

-3.2 Would there be any withholding tax on royalties paid by a local company to a non-resident?

 Generally, yes.
-Under Japanese domestic tax law, royalties relating to patents, trademarks, design, technology know-how, and copyrights used for any Japanese company's business carried on in Japan and paid by the Japanese company to a non-resident licensor (either a non-resident company or a non-resident individual) are subject to Japanese withholding tax at the rate of 20.42%, with certain exemptions.
+Under Japanese domestic tax law, royalties relating to patents, trademarks, design, technology know-how, and copyrights used for any Japanese company's business carried on in Japan and paid by the Japanese company to a non-resident licensor (either a non-resident company or a non-resident individual) are subject to withholding tax at the rate of 20.42%, with certain exemptions.